Immunotherapy for Lung Cancer

 Chemotherapy involves using special medicines to kill or shrink lung cancer.
 Because chemotherapy kills both good and bad cells, it also has more side effects.

 The ACS notes that chemotherapy and immunotherapy are often used together to help lung cancer patients live longer.
+The combination of immunotherapy and chemotherapy is often recommended if the lung tumor has high levels of the PD-L1 protein.

 Radiation Therapy

-This cancer treatment uses high-energy rays to kill lung cancer tumor cells.
-The ACS notes that immunotherapy may be used as adjuvant therapy after chemotherapy and radiation to kill stage 3 NSCLC tumors in some cases.
+For example, the ACS notes that immunotherapy may be used as adjuvant therapy, meaning it’s provided after radiation and chemotherapy, to kill NSCLC tumors in some cases.

 Targeted Therapy